 You can find him today chained in the back of his closet, with the lights out, a bottle of whiskey in hand, and the ghosts of his inspirations (Stephen King, Clive Barker, Milton, Lovecraft, and Dante) breathing down his neck, writing stories to terrify the world.
 His lovely wife, Jennifer, and his cat Siouxsie Q worry for his safety.

 is the founder and CEO of Inklings Publishing.
 She is also currently serving as CEO of the Houston Writers Guild, a local nonprofit organization.
 She began her career as a foreign correspondent, taught for 15 years in Alief ISD, and is a full-time Realtor in Houston.
-Her children's book, The Smiley Face Blatoon, won 1st place in the Texas Author's Association's Contest for Best Picture Book For All Ages.
-A bilingual version was released last year.
+She has published numerous short stories, two children's picture books, a couple poems, and is excited about the upcoming release of her debut novel, United Vidden, which will be book one in her Jornian Chronicles Series.
 Follow Fern's writing at: www.fernbrady.com

 You can contact her at: